What Is a Destination Wedding? How They're Evolving in 2025

 - Why Do Couples Like Destination Weddings in the US?

-- What are the Most Popular International Destination Wedding Locations for 2024?
+- The Most Popular International Destination Wedding Locations

-With plenty of charming destination wedding venues throughout the United States, it's not surprising that domestination weddings are popular—plus, it's often much easier to obtain a marriage license within the US than it would be abroad.
+With plenty of charming destination wedding venues throughout the United States, it's not surprising that domestination weddings are so popular.
+Plus, it's often much easier to obtain a marriage license within the US than it would be abroad.

-Experts also say that the COVID-related challenges couples faced starting in 2020 helped expedite the popularity of domestic destination weddings.
+Experts also say that the planning challenges couples faced starting in 2020 helped expedite the popularity of domestic destination weddings, which have turned into a lasting trend that's here to stay.
 "The pandemic was a catalyst to spark the 'domestination' wedding trend since people did not, or could not, fly," says Melinda Redling, Director of Wedding Sales at Nemacolin, a luxury resort property outside of Pittsburgh, Pennsylvania.
 "Couples chose beautiful destinations within their drive market that offered a complete getaway for their guests."

 Why Do Couples Like Destination Weddings in the US?

-Of those who hosted a destination wedding in 2023, 59% picked the location because it was interesting.
-Just over half of all respondents (53%) selected the venue for its significance to them or their partner, and 22% chose a location where loved ones currently live.
-Over 80% of couples confirmed that they stayed overnight at their location, as did the majority of their guest list.
-Additionally, 28% of couples had to fly to their wedding destination, meaning their guests likely did as well.
+Of those who hosted a destination wedding in 2024, 60% picked the location because it was interesting.
+Just over half of all respondents (53%) selected the venue for its significance to them or their partner, and 21% chose a location where loved ones currently live.
+Approximately 84% of couples confirmed that they stayed overnight at their location, as did the majority of their guests.
+Additionally, 34% of couples had to fly to their wedding destination, meaning their guests likely did as well.
 This factors into the average cost of being a wedding guest, which fluctuates year over year.
-Our data finds that the average guest spend for those who traveled in some capacity, either by driving or flying, ranges between $600 and $1,300.
+Our data finds that the average guest spend for those who traveled in some capacity, either by driving or flying, ranges between $840 and $1,680.

-Experts predict that the popularity of destination weddings in the US will continue due to a variety of factors that we break down below.
+Experts predict that the popularity of destination weddings in the US will continue due to a variety of factors, which we break down below.

 When it comes to the pros and cons of hosting a destination wedding, it's imperative to evaluate the cost, as this may be a deciding factor for some couples.
-While the average cost of a wedding in the US is $35,000, the average spend for a destination celebration is higher, at $41,000.
-However, since the guest count tends to be lower at destination weddings, couples are spending more per wedding guest when hosting a destination event.
+While the average cost of a wedding in the US is $33,000, the average spend for a destination celebration is higher, at $39,000.
+However, since the guest count tends to be lower at destination weddings, couples are spending more per guest when hosting a destination event.
 By investing in a stellar wedding venue with incredible views, couples may be able to inadvertently save money on their decor.
 After all, you won't need as many accents with a stunning backdrop that takes center stage.
-"A great setting sets the mood for everything," notes Camila Chamorro, Market Director of Catering Sales at Ritz Carlton Bal Harbour in Miami, Florida.
+"A great setting sets the mood for everything," says Camila Chamorro, Market Director of Catering Sales at The Ritz-Carlton Bal Harbour in Miami, Florida.
 "If you have a stunning venue, you may ultimately spend less money on additional decor and ambiance."

 Plus, booking an all-inclusive wedding package at a destination resort may include services and perks you wouldn't receive at a traditional venue.
 And for those looking to embark on a minimoon right after saying "I do," it's easier to maximize your travel expenses by staying at the property for a few extra nights.

 While domestic celebrations do account for the majority of destination weddings, international soirées are still highly sought-after.
-In 2023 there was a slight increase from 9% to 12% of weddings taking place in another country.
-Of those who hosted a destination wedding, 97% of couples reported that they traveled over 120 miles to their location.
-Here are some of the most popular international destination wedding locations of 2023, based on our data.
+In 2024, 14% of destination weddings took place in another country.
+Here are some of the most popular international destination wedding locations right now, based on our data.

 Mexico

-The Knot 2023 Real Weddings Study found that Mexico was the most popular location for an international destination wedding, although it decline from 44% to 35% of respondents saying they hosted their nuptials in the Mexico/Baja region.
+The Knot 2025 Real Weddings Study found that Mexico was the most popular location for an international destination wedding, with 34% of respondents saying they hosted their nuptials in the Mexico/Baja region.
 This likely won't come as a surprise—after all, when you imagine a destination wedding, you probably envision crystal clear blue water, white sandy beaches, and palm trees galore…all of which you can find on the vibrant shores of Mexico.

 Europe

-Our data indicates that Europe was the second-most popular international destination wedding location in 2023.
-We saw an increase from 20% to 30% of respondents jetted off to countries like Italy, Greece and France to tie the knot.
-From the rolling hills of Tuscany to the lush lavender fields of Provence and the coastal town of Porto, Europe is home to so many up-and-coming destination wedding locations—and we predict their popularity will only continue to rise.
+Our data indicates that Europe was the second-most popular international destination wedding location in 2024.
+We found that 26% of respondents jetted off to countries like Italy, Greece and France to tie the knot.
+From the rolling hills of Tuscany to the lush lavender fields of Provence and coastal towns like Porto or Santorini, Europe is home to so many incredible destination wedding locations.
+As such, we predict their popularity will only continue to rise.

 The Caribbean

-The Caribbean is also a beloved place for jet setters to marry abroad, as 22% of our survey respondents said they chose these islands as their destination wedding location.
-In addition to their scenic views and picturesque coastlines, part of the reason islands like Bermuda, Jamaica and the Bahamas are so appealing may be thanks to their extensive destination wedding packages, which make it easy to get hitched and enjoy a bucket list vacation at the same time.
+The Caribbean is also a beloved place for jet setters to marry abroad, as 21% of our survey respondents said they chose these islands as their destination wedding location.
+In addition to their scenic views and picturesque coastlines, part of the reason islands like Bermuda, Jamaica and the Bahamas are so appealing may be thanks to their extensive destination wedding packages, making it easy to get hitched and enjoy a bucket list vacation at the same time.

 Central and South America

 Rounding out our list of the most popular international destination wedding locations is Costa Rica.
-According to our data, this rugged country—along with other Central American hotspots like Belize, Brazil and Argentina—was home to 3% of international destination weddings in 2022.
+According to our data, this rugged country, along with other Central American hotspots like Belize, Brazil and Argentina, was home to 9% of international destination weddings in 2024.
 Brimming with historical architecture, sweeping coastlines and a diverse cuisine scene, a Central or South American wedding would certainly be one to remember.